hotdoc/hotdoc/documentation/markdown_files/features.markdown

 ### Simple yet powerful syntax

-Hotdoc uses [CommonMark](http://commonmark.org/) to parse and render standalone documentation pages.
+Hotdoc follows the [CommonMark](http://commonmark.org/) specification and uses [cmark](https://github.com/jgm/cmark) to parse and render standalone documentation pages.

 This format was chosen because it is very simple to edit, yet allows